 Law Practice and Technology Librarian

-The Law Practice and Technology Librarian reports to the Reference Administration & Web Services Librarian.
-Professional librarians are hired under the University of Minnesota Academic Professional and Administrative (P&A) employee classification system which may lead to promotion and continuous appointment based on successful fulfillment of library duties, published scholarship, and professional participation.
+The Law Practice and Technology Librarian reports to the Associate Director for Research Services.
+Professional librarians are hired under the University’s employee classification system which may lead to promotion and continuous appointment based on successful fulfillment of library duties, published scholarship, and professional participation.